 99designs does not recommend drunk designing.
-However, we are absolutely blown away by the design work found on the world’s shelves.
+However, we are absolutely blown away by the caliber of liquor label design found on the world’s shelves.
 To conclude our series on beverage label design (earlier, we looked at beer and wine), we’ll jump into the most impressive category yet: spirits.

-Absolut Vodka‘s standard label, a simple, strong and elegant juxtaposition of script and bold sans-serif typeface, allows for lots of freedom.
+Absolut Vodka‘s standard label uses a simple, strong and elegant juxtaposition of script and bold sans-serif typeface, which allows for lots of freedom.
 Their city series includes great illustrations, and in a bold and genius limited edition, they go totally bare.
-“In an absolute world, there are no labels,” it reads.
+“In an absolut world, there are no labels,” it reads.

 Many of the world’s most famous liqueurs became prominent around the turn of the 20th century, when American and European bar and cocktail culture was raging.
 Hence, the design influences of the times – Art Nouveau and Art Deco – are permanently stamped on liqueur label design.